freemarker/freemarker-tutorials/01-hello-world/README.md

 This tutorial assumes you have a Tomcat server running locally (or a server you’re comfortable configuring on your own.)

-If you aren’t sure how to run Tomcat locally, please review the [Running a server locally](../00-running-a-server-locally) tutorial.
+If you aren’t sure how to run Tomcat locally, please review the tutorial on [running a Tomcat server locally](../00-running-a-server-locally).

 **Libraries Used**